Johnny One Time

 "Johnny One Time" is a song written by A.L.
 "Doodle" Owens and Dallas Frazier and performed by Brenda Lee.
 The song reached #3 on the adult contemporary chart, #41 on the Billboard Hot 100, and #50 on the country chart in 1969.
 The song also reached #11 on the Canadian adult contemporary chart and #38 on the Canadian pop chart.
 It was featured on her 1969 album, Johnny One Time.

 The song was produced by Mike Berniker and arranged by Marty Manning.
 Lee was nominated for the Grammy Award for Best Female Pop Vocal Performance for the song.

+Personnel

+Adapted from the liner notes of Brenda Lee Anthology 1956-1980.